yous/yous.be/source/_posts/2014-07-22-undocumented-ios-functions-allow-monitoring-of-personal-data-expert-says.markdown

 > ![com.apple.pcapd](http://cdn.arstechnica.net/wp-content/uploads/2014/07/pcapd1.jpg)
 >
 > Slides of Zdziarski's talk, titled **Identifying Back Doors, Attack Points, and Surveillance Mechanisms in iOS Devices** are [here](http://www.zdziarski.com/blog/wp-content/uploads/2014/07/iOS_Backdoors_Attack_Points_Surveillance_Mechanisms.pdf).

+Also check the page about [iOS: About diagnostic capabilities](http://support.apple.com/kb/HT6331) on Apple Support:

+> Each of these diagnostic capabilities requires the user to have unlocked their device and agreed to trust another computer.
+Any data transmitted between the iOS device and trusted computer is encrypted with keys not shared with Apple.
+For users who have enabled iTunes Wi-Fi Sync on a trusted computer, these services may also be accessed wirelessly by that computer.